-A trio of classy card sharps targets the socially awkward heir to brewery millions for his money, till one of them falls in love with him.
+A trio of classy card sharps targets the socially awkward heir to brewery millions for his money, until one of them falls in love with him.
 (94 mins.)

 It's hard to come up with two Hollywood personalities as different as Barbara Stanwyck

 .
 Her snake-tongued worldliness and voracious sex appeal set against Fonda